radicle-dev/radicle-link/docs/rfc/ethereum_attestation.md

 The attestation between Link and Ethereum is a valuable building block for a user identity.
-It brings the Link reputation coming from projects and contributions to the Ethereum world of DAOs and donations, where it's important to know, who's behind an address.
+It brings the Link reputation coming from projects and contributions to the Ethereum world of DAOs and donations, where it's important to know who's behind an address.
-On the other hand it lends Ethereum account reputation with its assets and undeniable history to Link to build user's trust in the identity.
+On the other hand, it lends Ethereum account reputation with its assets and undeniable history to Link to build user's trust in the identity.

 ## Overview